unnisworld/unnisworld.github.io/_posts/2021-10-02-leetcode-1985-Find-the-Kth-Largest-Integer-in-the-Array.md

 layout: post
 title: "Leetcode 1985.
 Find the Kth Largest Integer in the Array"
 date: 2021-10-02
-categories: leetcode leetcode-medium Heap PriorityQueue
+categories: leetcode leetcode-medium Heap PriorityQueue Kth-problem
 ---

 Solution to [Find the Kth Largest Integer in the Array][leetcode2] problem.